 The scope of this guidance is most relevant to the types of prizes that Interest Groups may administer, but there will be best practice that should be considered across different forms of recognition and prizes.

-This is a draft document and we welcome any feedback you may have.
-Please do not hesitate to get in touch with the RSC Prizes team at awards@rsc.org.
+If you have any questions, please do not hesitate to get in touch with the RSC Prizes team at awards@rsc.org.

-Last updated: November 2021
+Last updated: June 2023

 Contents